JVT038/MetaTube/README.md

 ## :memo: License ##

 This project is under license from MIT.
-For more details, see the [LICENSE](LICENSE) file.
+For more details, see the [LICENSE](LICENSE) file.<br/>
+I am not responsible for any legal consequences the user may or may not face by using this project.

 Made with :heart: by <a href="https://github.com/JVT038" target="_blank">JVT038</a>